AMOS-2020-Team-7/process-miner/backend/README.md

 The retrieved log entries will be filtered before being processed further.
 This is done by the class `LogFilter` implemented in `log_filter.py`.
 During this process all log entries missing either of the fields `timestamp`, `correlationId` or `message` will be removed.
 Additionally all entries with a `message` that matches any of the regular expressions supplied in the configuration file via `filter_expressions` will also be removed.
 By default the following expressions will be used:
 * `^Searching for ASPSPs:` - duplicate entries that seem to occur asynchronously after retrieving bank information
 * `^UTF-8 charset will be used for response body parsing$` - entries that provide information about how responses are processed without being a step of their own

+## Common Paths for all Approaches
+The graphs are stored in the directory `common_path` as Scalable Vector Graphics.

+Naming conditions:
+{visualization type}_{approach type}.svg

+`visualization type`:
+- `heuristicnet`: Heuristic Net

+- `dfg`: Directly-Follows-Graph

+Results are available for the `approach type`:
+- `all` All approaches combined

+- `embedded` Embedded approach

+- `redirect` Redirect approach

+- `not available` Entries without available approach type